-Dog Bite Attorney Serving the Counties of Buck, Chester and Montgomery
+Aggressive Philadelphia Dog Bite Lawsuit Attorney Serving the Counties of Buck, Chester, and Montgomery

 Most Pennsylvania dog bite claims are settled privately during negotiations between your dog bite attorney and the liable party’s insurance company.
 However, in a minority of cases, the insurance company refuses to fairly pay your claim and the best course of action is filing a dog bite lawsuit.

-Philadelphia dog bite attorney Jeffrey Harlan Penney settles the majority of his dog bite claims out of court.
+Pennsylvania dog bite lawsuit attorney Jeffrey Harlan Penney settles the majority of his dog bite claims out of court.
 But if an insurance company insists on paying out an unjust amount, denies a claim altogether, or delays a claim, he does not hesitate to take the case to the courtroom.

 Call The Dog Bite Lawyer at 215-987-3550 (office) or 215-771-0430 (cell) to learn more about your Pennsylvania dog bite lawsuit.
 The consultation is free, and if you don’t collect compensation, you don’t pay any fees.

 How to File A Dog Bite Lawsuit in Pennsylvania